-On November 4, Colombia stopped requiring a COVID-19 test for international travelers to Colombia.
-But in January 2021, a PCR test is required to travel to Colombia.
+In January, a COVID-19 test (PCR) was required to enter Colombia for international travelers.
+But in June 2021, a PCR test is no longer required to travel to Colombia.

 Several Medellin Guru readers asked about this topic.
-So, we published this article that is being kept up-to-date.
+So, we published this article that is being kept up-to-date and was updated again on June 4, 2021.

 EDITOR NOTE on December 1: the Health Minister on December 1 said that for now it will not require a PCR test needed to enter Colombia according to El Tiempo.